Flash in film: The Flash (2023)

 On July 20, 2013, The Hollywood Reporter reported that the film was rumored to be released in 2016 but it was not announced.

 In October 2014, Warner Bros. announced The Flash would be released in 2018 as the sixth installment of the DC Extended Universe.
 Ezra Miller was cast to play the title role of Barry Allen.
 A story treatment for the film was written by Phil Lord and Chris Miller.
 The studio was courting the duo to also direct, but they declined due to their busy schedule.
 The studio instead signed Seth Grahame-Smith to write and direct.
 In April 2016, he dropped out due to creative differences.
 The studio retained his script.
 Greg Berlanti, who co-created The CW's television series of the same name, was previously said to be writer and director.

 In June 2016, it was revealed that Rick Famuyiwa would be taking the helm as a director for The Flash.
 Famuyiwa posted a photo on his Instagram page that he did research on the character.

 On 25 July 2016, Kiersey Clemons was announced as being cast in the role of Iris West.
 In August 2016, Ray Fisher was announced to reprise his role as Victor Stone / Cyborg.
 However director Famuyiwa denied Cyborg's involvement in the film.
 Filming was scheduled to start in January 2017 in London, England.
 On September 9, 2016, Variety reported that Billy Crudup was in talks for the role of Henry Allen.

 On October 31, 2016, The Hollywood Reporter reported that Famuyiwa had left the film over creative differences.

 On January 25, 2017, Variety reported that Joby Harold would rewrite the script for the film.
 On April 27, 2017, Screen Junkies reported that Robert Zemeckis was in talks to direct the film.
 In May, the studio had Robert Zemeckis, Matthew Vaughn, and Sam Raimi on a shortlist of possible directors for the film.
 Later that month, Raimi and Marc Webb had dropped out from the running.
 In June 2017, The Wrap reported that Lord and Miller were in talks to direct the film again.

-In September 2017, Deadline reported that Gal Gadot will reprise her role as Diana Prince / Wonder Woman in the movie.
-However, this is no longer believed to be the case.
+In September 2017, Deadline reported that Gal Gadot would reprise her role as Diana Prince / Wonder Woman.
+However, this was later stated to not be the case.